GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 Returning to the card game themes of Veges "opening hands".
 OPERA_A Repeat until Bloomsday, then repeat even harder, and iterate always.
 Mankind vs. Mankind (eyeglasses Gaga wears: "POP CULTURE") bluffing with biological heart and muffin, getting each other *high*. https://www.youtube.com/watch?v=bESGLojNYSo Can't read Carol's *wall facer* mind of unpublished works.

+&nbsp;

+# 00:08 Christmas year 2005

+Show ends on Christmas day, themes building up.
+2005 to 2025 echos.
+"Caution!
+Echoland!"

+Magical stem cell virgin Mary metaphors abound.
+Lesbians producing stem cells.
+RNA invasion from Eden metaphors abound.

+Cousin Henry.

+* "Cousin Henry is an 1879 novel by Anthony Trollope about the inheritance of a Welsh estate, Llanfeare, and the moral dilemma of its indecisive owner, Indefer Jones, who wants to leave it to his niece Isabel but feels bound by tradition to name a male heir, his nephew Henry.
+The plot centers on the conflict between duty and desire, as the weak-willed Henry discovers a new will that names Isabel as heir, forcing him to choose between his own gain and her security.
+It is considered one of Trollope's more experimental and psychologically focused shorter novels, exploring themes of family, class, and personal integrity"

+Well strong-willed Carol and the protector of human inheritance being locked up from roaming animals.

+ASSERTION: Show opens with a book author married to a book publisher on a book tour at a book store.
+Who scheme to arrange books at the book store of an airport facing the public.
+Pirating books, mixing of languages, mixing of "plucking fruit" if starving Tree of Knowledge metaphors abound.

+Plucking on the strings of Minute 22 Episode One post-doc thesis of Helen at the Zero HOur, Kepller 22 minutes into Episode One iterations and recursions.
+"Finnegans Wake Mash-up: Joyce created a "brilliant mash-up" by mixing real life with Trollope's fictional Barsetshire, blurring boundaries between his characters and Trollope's, notes The Trollope Jupiter, demonstrating Joyce's playful engagement with his literary predecessor." - https://thetrollopejupiter.wordpress.com/tag/anthony-trollope/

+Reminder:  "Caution!
+Echoland!"